tip-org/tools-paper/paper.md

 TODO: Is this the right reference? ]
 -->

-Internally, our transformation expresses monomorphisation as first-order Horn clauses,

-predicate calculus, and then we obtain the minimal model which describes at which types we need to make ground typed clones of definitions.
-The clauses added for definitions make sure that all its dependencies are copied.
-For the `map` function in, some of the rules will be:
+As calculating the required instances is undecidable [@BobotPaskevich2011frocos], our monomorphiser is heuristic.
+It generates a set of rules, in the form of first-order Horn clauses, which say when we should generate various instances.
+The minimal model of these Horn clauses then tells us which instances are required.
+The reason we do this is to make it easy to adjust the behaviour of the monomorphiser; different settings may include or omit instantiation rules.

+For a function definition, the rule is that when we instantiate the function, we should also instantiate everything required by the function.
+For `map`, some of the rules will be:

     map(a,b) -> cons(a)
     map(a,b) -> cons(b)
     map(a,b) -> map(a,b)

-In the snippet above, `a` and `b` are the type arguments to `map`, and its value arguments are not needed in the analysis.
-The first two lines make sure that if there needs to be a copy of `map` at types `a` and `b` in the program, we will also need the `cons` constructor at `a` (only occurs as a pattern in the definition), and at `b`.
-For data types, we have other rules that make sure that if `cons` is needed at some type, we also make copy of `list` at that type.
+In the snippet above, `a` and `b` are the type arguments to `map`.
+The first two lines make sure that when we instantiate `map` at types `a` and `b` in the program, we will also instantiate the `cons` constructor at `a` and at `b`.
+For data types, we have other rules that make sure that if `cons` is needed at some type, we also instantiate `list` at that type.

-The last line makes no difference for this example, but in the general case, _polymorphically recursive functions_ call themselves at a bigger type.
-This is an obstacle for monomorphisation as there is no finite model.
+The last line is present because `map` calls itself.
+In general, when `f` calls `g`, we add a rule that when we instantiate `f` we must instantiate `g`.
+The rule makes no difference for this example, but is problematic for _polymorphically recursive functions_, which call themselves at a bigger type.
+This is an obstacle for monomorphisation as then there is no finite set of instances.
+To curb this, our procedure gives up after a predefined number of steps.
-To curb this, our procedure gives up after a predefined number of steps, anxious that the copying will never terminate.
-As shown in [@BobotPaskevich2011frocos], calculating the set of reachable ground instances for a polymorphic problem is undecidable, and their construction carries over directly in our setting.

-To start the procedure, we add the ground instances from the goal (the `assert-not`) as rules without any preconditions.
-These seed the procedure, which will return with a set of ground instances that cover the program (unless it gives up).
+To start the procedure, we first Skolemise any type variables in the conjecture, and then add facts to the rule set for the functions called in the conjecture.
+These seed the procedure, which will either return with a set of ground instances that cover the problem, or give up.
-Should the goal be polymorphic, we skolemise it at the type level, introducing fresh abstract sorts in place for the type variables.

 The transformation successfully monomorphises all but one of our benchmarks;
 the failing one has a polymorphically recursive data type.

 ## Axiomatising function definitions